-Note that simply publishing a dance on the web without a copyright notice does not waive copyright (at least in the US), on the contrary according to the Berne Convention it establishes copyright.
+Note that simply publishing a dance on the web without a copyright notice does not waive copyright (at least in the US and UK), on the contrary according to the Berne Convention it establishes copyright.

 I have talked mostly about choreographies here, because that is what this website focusses on, but the same applies to the music for the dances - the composer holds a copyright (and any modern interpretations of old music also imply a copyright), and performers of that music hold an additional copyright.